MicrosoftDocs/powerapps-docs/powerapps-docs/limits-and-config.md

 ## Proxies

 Power Apps does not support running with a proxy enabled.
-If you encounter issues with loading your app while a proxy is enabled, please try disabling the proxy and see if the issue is resolved.

-Common issues:
-1. Some proxies will modify Power Apps requests by removing headers (i.e. CORS or auth headers).
-Power Apps relies on these headers to properly load apps.
+Some proxies (such as Zscaler, Blue Coat) modify Power Apps requests by removing headers (CORS or authentication headers).
+Power Apps relies on these headers to load the app.
+Hence, if your app has any problems while loading when proxy is enabled, disable the proxy and then try again.

-Known proxies that cause issues:
-1. Zscaler
-2. Blue Coat

 ## Data types size limits